nengo/nengo/docs/model.rst

   model.connect(my_node, my_ensemble)

-The connect My Node to My Ensemble, meaning that My Ensemble will now represent
+This connects My Node to My Ensemble, meaning that My Ensemble will now represent
 0.5 in its population of 35 neurons.